 Your behavior is monitored by everywhere: advertisers, apps, social media platforms, and trackers.

-A VPN does not eliminate tracking completely, but reduces it markedly.
+A VPN does not stop all tracking, but it lowers it a lot.

 6. To Protect Remote Work